twosavoie/git-and-github-workflow/README.md

 There's a GitHub Pages version.

-Hope you find it helpful! 🙂
+Hope you find it helpful.
+Stay tuned for updates! 🙂